Solo Travel in Norway

 Local Tour Companies

 - Norway in a Nutshell offers exactly what it says.
-If you are short on time you can experience Norway’s fjords, the Flåm Railway, and the best of the country’s scenery.
+If you are short on time and unsure where to go in Norway you can experience Norway’s fjords, the Flåm Railway, and the best of the country’s scenery.
 Tours are independent rather than guided and last from one to three days.
 They also offer a Northern Lights experience.

 - Greenlander are a local tour company who offer small and eco friendly trips.
 See the Northern Lights or go on a winter kayaking trip.